Become A Volunteer

 The ideal volunteer tutor is someone seeking to make a one-year commitment of two hours per week to help someone else make the change of a lifetime.
 For our volunteer tutors, an education background is helpful, but not necessary.
 The most important qualities are patience, an open mind, and resourcefulness.
 Tutors also need to be non-judgmental and sensitive to cultural differences.
 A GED or high school diploma is required.
 Ideal tutors enjoy seeing concrete outcomes from their efforts and sharing in the life-changing successes of others.
 See our full tutor position description here.

 Five Steps to Become a Tutor

-1. Contact the Literacy Council.
-Call (828)254-3442 or email firstname.lastname@example.org to let us know you are interested in becoming a volunteer.
+1. Contact Literacy Together.
+Sign up online, call (828)254-3442, or email [email protected] to let us know you are interested in becoming a volunteer.
 We will get back to you within two business days.

 3. Attend tutor training.
 Sign up for training at the end of the orientation session.
-Adult Education or ESOL tutors receive 15 hours of training.
-Augustine Project® tutors receive 70 hours of training.
+Here you can see the dates of our training.

 4. Get matched with a student.
 The program director for your chosen program will match you with a student or small group of students who corresponds to your preferences.
 The program director will set the date, time, and location of your first meeting.
 After that, you will schedule your tutoring sessions directly with your student.

 5. Start tutoring.
 Meet with your student(s) for at least two hours per week for a minimum of one year.
 Share your success stories with us, attend periodic in-service training to freshen up your skills, and proctor annual tests for your student.